 \subsection{Latent-CF}

-In feature space perturbation methods, a sample $x_0$ is fed through a classifier $f: X \rightarrow [0,1]$ and iteratively updated until $f(x)$ is close to $0.5$ (decision boundary) or some other target probability $p$ where the closeness to the boundary is measured by a loss function $\mathcal{L}$.
-Approaches in ~\cite{looveren2019interpretable} and ~\cite{dhurandhar2018} incorporate an autoencoder in $\mathcal{L}$ to guide the search for counterfactual examples.
-However, Latent-CF, similar to \cite{joshi2019realistic}, directly perturbs the latent representation of the encoder, $z = E(x)$, until the probability of the decoded sample, $f(D(z))$, is close to $p$.
+Feature space perturbation methods feed a sample $x_0$ through a classifier $f: X \rightarrow [0,1]$ and update it until $f(x)$ is close to $0.5$ (decision boundary) or some other target probability $p$ where the closeness to the boundary is measured by a loss function $\mathcal{L}$.
+Approaches in \citet{looveren2019interpretable} and \citet{dhurandhar2018} incorporate an autoencoder in $\mathcal{L}$ to guide the search for counterfactual examples.
+However, Latent-CF, similar to \citet{joshi2019realistic}, directly searches near the latent representation of the encoder, $z = E(x)$, until the probability of the decoded sample, $f(D(z))$, is close to $p$.
 Our algorithm is detailed in Algorithm \ref{algo:b} and the architecture of Latent-CF is illustrated in Figure \ref{fig:arch}.
 We also perform experiments with a VAE in place of an autoencoder to examine what benefits, if any, a regularized latent space provides.